 Every surgical procedure involves a certain amount of risk.
 It is important that you understand the risks involved with breast uplift.
 An individual’s choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
 Although the majority of women do not experience the following complications, you should discuss each of them with your surgeon to make sure you understand the risks, potential complications and consequences of breast uplift.

-Asymmetry – In cases where there exist significant asymmetries pre-operatively, these will often be very much improved following surgery.
-However, there can be no guarantee that the areas will be identical following surgery.
+Asymmetry– In cases where there exist significant asymmetries pre-operatively, these will often be very much improved following surgery.
+However, total symmetry is impossible to achieve.

 Additional Surgery Necessary